 When it comes to your website, looks matter.
 People are going to be plonked onto your site with a goal in mind— to find certain information— and it’s your job to make sure that process is as easy as possible.
 As with a logo, aesthetic impressions carry meaning, and will impact how easy it is to digest and navigate your site.
 Unless you have a secret penchant for coding and web design, you’re going to need to call in the help of an expert to get this right.

 Your website is also at the core of your digital marketing strategy, which will determine how you get traffic to your site, and so boost your brand’s visibility.
-Again, unless you’re an online marketing whiz, you’ll need a professional to throw in their hat to help make your company visible within the digital jungle.
+Again, unless you’re an online marketing whiz, you’ll need a professional to throw in their hat to help make your company visible in the digital jungle.

 5. Register for VAT